expo/expo/docs/README.md

 actually an SDK version, it's just a special version that corresponds to the "Tool Developer Documentation" website.

-Some times you want to make an edit in version `X` but then have that edit also be applied in versions `Y, Z, ...` (say when you're fixing documentation for an API call that existed in old versions too).
+Sometimes you want to make an edit in version `X` and have that edit also be applied in versions `Y, Z, ...` (say, when you're fixing documentation for an API call that existed in old versions too).
 You can use the `./scripts/versionpatch.sh` utility to apply your `git diff` in one version in other versions.
 For example, to update the docs in `unversioned` then apply it